 We recommend installing a SAMSON strainer upstream of the valve.
-We recommend installing a strainer upstream of both valve inlet ports in mixing valves.
 It prevents solid particles in the process medium from damaging the valve.

 Bypass and shut-off valves

 We recommend installing a shut-off valve both upstream of the strainer and downstream of the valve and installing a bypass line.
 The bypass ensures that the plant does not need to be shut down for service and repair work on the valve.